About the "Experiments" page (formerly drafts and experiments)

 How it works

 You can create and run an experiment on your campaign to test the impact of your proposed changes.
-If you split the budget equally between the original campaign and experiment, you can easily compare the results over a specified time period.
+If you split the budget or traffic between the original campaign and experiment, you can easily compare the results over a specified time period.
 If your experiment produces better results at the end of that time period, you can apply the experiment to the original campaign or replace the original campaign.
 To set up an experiment, click Experiments in the left page menu of your Google Ads account.

 • Manage your experiment statuses and options